ec-builds/enterprise-homelab/projects/docker-self-hosted-services/README.md

 - Services follow least-privilege principles, with administrative access restricted to authorized users.
 - Persistent application data is stored outside the container filesystem using Docker volumes or bind mounts.
 Containers are treated as disposable and recreatable.
 - Monitoring and logging data use defined retention policies to prevent uncontrolled storage growth.
+- Reverse proxy services will initially remain internal to the lab without Internet-facing router port forwarding.